Jan 14, 2023

-But you may be seeing brands and you may even be seeing a couple other a couple other columns that maybe you need to take them out, maybe you need to replace them with something, and you just don't know where to find them.
+But you may be seeing brands and you may even be seeing a couple of other columns that maybe you need to take them out, maybe you need to replace with something, and you just don't know where to find them.

 Let me show you.

-So, in the back end, we're gonna go to storefront, my themes, and I'm running the untouched version of Cornerstone, which you can't edit that.
+So, in the back end, we're gonna go to the storefront, my themes, and I'm running the untouched version of Cornerstone, which you can't edit.

 So I'm gonna have to make a copy.